|

 pounds, but it also is designed to work best with about 20 pounds.

-Both the Golite and G4 use lightweight materials, so have to be treated more
+Ultralight gear uses lightweight materials, so has to be treated more

 gently than a traditional backpack - don't toss them on rocks, yank up by